Randy Pobst: 2021

-Finished 2nd at the 2nd annual Freedom 500 April 2, 2021 hosted by Cleetus McFarland on the Freedom Factory.
+Finished second at the 2nd annual Freedom 500 April 2, 2021 hosted by Cleetus McFarland on the Freedom Factory.
 Pobst won the Exhibition Class at Pikes Peak International Hill Climb driving the newly-released Tesla Model S Plaid, prepared by Unplugged Performance.

 2023

-While competing for Unplugged Performance at the Pikes Peak International Hill Climb, Randy accomplished a remarkable feat by achieving a record-breaking time of 9:54.901.
+While competing for Unplugged Performance at the Pikes Peak International Hill Climb, Pobst achieved a record-breaking time of 9:54.901.
 Setting a new record for the fastest EV based on production models, as well as the fastest modified production-based EV.
-Randy's performance was achieved behind the wheel of a substantially modified Model S Plaid.
+Pobst's performance was achieved with the substantially modified Model S Plaid.

-They placed second in class, and top ten overall among 66 competitors.
+They placed second in class, and top-ten overall among 66 competitors.

 SportsCar Magazine

-For many years, Randy has written a column titled "Pobst Position" in SCCA's monthly automobile publication, "SportsCar Magazine," to present his thoughts and opinions on professional and amateur racing.
-The article discusses everything from his personal career challenges to proper competitor behavior at the wheel of a race car.
+For many years, Randy has written a column titled "Pobst Position" in SCCA's monthly automobile publication, "SportsCar Magazine," to present his thoughts and opinions on professional and amateur racing with topics ranging from his personal career challenges to proper competitor behavior at the wheel of a race car.

 Personal life

-Randy is a vegetarian, healthy food nut, and a motorcycle enthusiast with a sizable collection, with many vintage Japanese and cafe racer-style bikes.
-He is a long-time resident of the Atlanta, Georgia area.
+Pobst is a vegetarian and a motorcycle enthusiast with a collection of vintage Japanese and cafe racer-style bikes.
+He lives in Atlanta.

-Randy was married to Linda Pobst, with whom he drove his first wheel-to-wheel race in 1985.
+Pobst was married to Linda Pobst, with whom he drove his first wheel-to-wheel race in 1985.